Perl-Apollo/oshun/README.md

 # What we need to design

 There are two aspects of data checks: syntax and semantics.
 Obviously these are tightly coupled, but we can discuss them separately.
+If we can get basic agreement on the syntax and core semantics (there will always be edge cases), then we can move forward on writing up the full specification.

 ## Syntax